Microsoft/azure-docs.pt-pt/articles/hdinsight/spark/apache-spark-streaming-overview.md

 SELECT * FROM demo_numbers
 ```

-A saída resultante parece ser a seguinte:
+A saída resultante parece a seguinte saída:

 | valor | hora |
 | --- | --- |